17 Years Ago: Alan Jackson Hits No. 1 With ‘Drive (for Daddy Gene)’

 “I've always tried to be careful.
 If I write something that’s that personal, I try to write them so they aren't so obvious,” Jackson explains to The Boot.
 “Even when I wrote the song when my daddy died years ago, that "Drive" song, if you listened to it, you wouldn't necessarily think it was a song you wrote for your daddy that died.
 So I’m trying to camouflage.
 I've written heartache songs over the years, too, that have been inspired by my own life, but you’d have to really be close to know it.”

-‘Drive’ stayed at the top of the charts for an astonishing four weeks, helping the album sell more than four million copies.
-He included the song on several of his Greatest Hits compilations, including ‘Greatest Hits Volume II,’ ‘The Very Best of Alan Jackson,’ ’34 Number Ones’ and ‘The Essential Alan Jackson.’
+"Drive (for Daddy Gene)" stayed at the top of the charts for an astonishing four weeks, helping the Drive album sell more than 4 million copies.
+Jackson has included "Drive (for Daddy Gene)" on several of his greatest hits compilations, including Greatest Hits Volume II, The Very Best of Alan Jackson, 34 Number Ones and The Essential Alan Jackson.

 "Drive (for Daddy Gene)" is available for download on iTunes.

 See Old-School Pics of Alan Jackson Live in Concert